-Clearing A Flooded Engine (Using ENGINE START/STOP Button) - Automatic Transmission Only
+Clearing A Flooded Engine (Using ENGINE START/STOP Button)

 If the engine fails to start after you have followed the "Normal Starting" or "Extreme Cold Weather" procedures, it may be flooded.
-To clear any excess fuel, press and hold the brake pedal, push the accelerator pedal all the way to the floor and hold it, then press and release the ENGINE START/STOP button once.
+To clear any excess fuel:

+1. Press and hold the brake pedal.
+2. Press the accelerator pedal all the way to the floor and hold it.
+3. Push and release the ENGINE START/STOP button once.

 The starter motor will engage automatically, run for 10 seconds, and then disengage.
 Once this occurs, release the accelerator pedal and the brake pedal, wait 10 to 15 seconds, then repeat the "Normal Starting" procedure.